Polkadot-Blockchain-Academy/pba-content/syllabus/7-Polkadot/5-XCMP-and-Blockspace/1-XCMP_Slides.md

 ---

-The Relay Chain interprets messages as XCM.
+The Relay Chain interprets upward messages as XCM.

 The main takeaway for now is that it allows parachains to execute `Call`s on the Relay Chain.